ether/etherpad-next/docs/Techincal.md

 # Technical Documentation

-This documenation is for Etherpad-next collaborator.
+This documentation is for Etherpad-next collaborator.

 ## Technologies Used